 It is no coincidence that the first right protected in the first amendment is the freedom of religion.
 The founding fathers understood the importance of God in the development of a righteous and powerful nation.
 They also understood the dangers of forcing citizens to believe in a particular manner.

 The Protection of Property Rights

-The Importance of the Bill of Rights to citizens begins with the right to worship according to one's conscience and citizens' rights to speak, petition, and assemble freely.
-It continues by protecting property rights and the rights of the accused.
-The 2nd, 3rd, 4th, and 5th amendments deal either directly or indirectly with individual property rights.
+The importance of the Bill of Rights to this country's citizens begins with the right to worship according to one's conscience and citizens' rights to speak, petition, and assemble freely.
+The Bill continues by protecting property rights and the rights of the accused.
+Amendments 2, 3, 4, and 5 deal either directly or indirectly with individual property rights.
 Amendments 3-8 deal with the rights of the accused.
-The Bill of Rights ends by strictly limiting the power of the federal government in the 9th and 10th amendments.
+The Bill of Rights ends by strictly limiting the power of the federal government in Amendments 9 and 10.
 (For a complete list and summary of all ten amendments, go to the Bill of Rights Summary, linked here.)